mapbox/osm-bright/README.md

 ### 3. Run configure.py ###

-Included in with this style is a configuration script to help you adjust parameters such as the database connection information and a few other things.
+Included with this style is a configuration script to help you adjust parameters such as the database connection information and a few other things.
 Open up `configure.py` in a text editor and make any necessary adjustments;
 the comments within this file explain what the various parameters are.